metabrainz/troi-recommendation-playground/docs/lb_radio.rst

 ::

-  tag:(rock,pop):1:or
+  tag:(rock,pop)::or

 This prompt generates a playlist with recordings that have been tagged with either the "rock" OR "pop" tags.
-The weight 1 must be specified in order to specify the or option.
+The weight can be omitted and will be assumed to be 1.

 ::